fredlau95/Oracle_cdc/README.md

 and send the sql files to correct path, for me it is here `sudo docker cp ot_schema.sql oraclecdc:/home/oracle/ot_schema.sql`

-and then you will go into the bash script and putt in your password, and then
+and then you will go into the bash script and putt in your password, and then remember to stay in PDB1 when you load in the schema and the data.

+`ALTER SESSION SET container=PDB1;`

 `ALTER USER C##STREAMSETS quota unlimited ON users;`